digplan/transform/README.md

 =========
 Reference code for the Transform protocol.

-The transform protocol provides a very simple expression of the instructions of transforming a data record from one format to another.
-Such transformations are common in many areas of programming, but especially in business applications, where billions of dollars are spent integrating various applications.
+The Transform protocol provides a very simple expression of the instructions of transforming a data record from one format to another.
+Such transformations are common in many areas of programming, but especially in business applications, where billions of dollars are spent integrating various info-systems.

 A Transform document has two uses, as a representation of how the data fields of a record are to be modified between two systems, and as the actual input to a simple program that does the transformation.
 A working program (reference code for the protocol) is provided here.